mohsenet/git_adv/commands/rename_branch/README.md

 ### Rename your branch
-It will be renamed from'master' to'main'.
+It will be renamed from 'master' to'main'.
 ```bash
 git branch -m master main
 ```